blackmann/blackmann.github.io/src/content/blog/benevolence.md

 > — <cite>[@causalinf](https://twitter.com/causalinf)</cite>

-So yes, sometimes are kindess are not paid back, they are paid forward.
+So yes, sometimes kindess are not paid back, they are paid forward.

 [^1]: I screenshot this tweet in 2018.
 Here's the link https://twitter.com/causalinf/status/957775747631939584?s=20